CSBSJU/CSCI-239/assignments/sets-in-haskell.md

 ## Part 2: Testing a module with stub functions and a test suite

-Load the file `TestCode.lhs` into ghci.
+Load the file `TestCode.hs` into ghci.
 Oh!
 No!
 A bunch of error messages!
 The first one is a *"The type signature for 'isSubsetOf' lacks an accompanying binding"* in line 62 of `StarterCode.lhs`.
 If you look at line 62, you will see that it contains an incomplete function definition, because it's going to be your job to complete this function and several others.
 In order to begin